CAVE-PNP/116-stefan-rass/max_notes/sources.md

   <!-- $`P = NP \Longleftrightarrow P = 0 ∨ N = 1`$ -->

-  \-- Manuel Herold, Personal communcations (Max), 2021-01-08.
+  \-- Manuel Herold, Personal communications (Max), 2021-01-08.

 - The quote in the section on [Relativization (Basic Idea)](#Basic-Idea)
-- From the preface of Concrete Semantics (cited above), on theorem proving assistents:
+- From the preface of Concrete Semantics (cited above), on theorem proving assistants:
   - > The beauty is that this includes checking the logical correctness of all proof text.
 No more 'proofs' that look more like LSD trips than coherent chains of logical arguments.
   - > But only recently have proof assistants become mature enough for inflicting them on students without causing the students too much pain.